-Retired Military personnel face similar challenges.
-Life skills that are applicable to our civilian culture are frequently no more advanced than they were at the genesis of the individual's military career.
+Formerly incarcerated individuals face unique challenges.
+Life skills that are applicable to our civilian culture are frequently no more advanced than they were at the genesis of the individual's forst day of incarceration.

 State and federal prison budgets have reached incendiary levels.
 Every state prison budget is at or approaching one billion dollars annually, with some states into the tens of billions.
 The mandate is to cut budgets, and the greatest cuts are in rehabilitation, programming, education and pre-release preparation.

 The problem of prisoner recidivism has become an epidemic in our nation, and with a national high school drop-out rate approaching 50%, a whole new generation is preparing to join the ranks of crime and recidivism.

 Despite educational and vocational programming, pre-release preparation and other rehabilitation agendas in our prisons, the recidivism rate has remained in the area of two thirds for decades.
 Irrespective of the continuation or elimination of programming resulting from budget restraints, it is reasonable to conclude that the government has done everything it can do to reduce recidivism.
 There are many effective educational and vocational programs in many prisons, and it is certainly hoped that such programming will continue despite the need to adjust budgets.